ChristianG1984/Anita/README.md

     When you stumble upon a new celebrity name, you have no clue, how she looks like.
 A small pic within the search results would be really helpful.
 (I would grab the pic from imdb.com or so.)
 - **Search not only for the real name, but also for the character name from any movie!**
     Think of a situation, where you watch a movie and in that situation, you only know the current character/role name of the actress.
 You could just search for that name and would possibly find her real name.
 (For that, I would also use imdb.com or so.)
-- **Provide a more detailed progress information**
-    Some info like "???
-MB of ???
-MB" downloaded.
-(But that's not so necessary.
-I would focus more on the other tasks.)

 ### What are the long term goals? ###